hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 **HAFS uses RRTMG.**

 **For computational efficiency, the correlated K-method is used:**

-- The SW algorithm includes 112 g-points (quadrature points) in 14 bands.
-- The LW algorithm includes 140 unevenly distributed g-points in 16 broad spectral bands.
-- Aerosol optical properties, cloud liquid water and ice paths, and effective radius are used to represent the radiative effects of aerosols and clouds in the calculation.
-- The effects of sub-grid scale clouds are treated by a Monte-Carlo Independent Column Approximation (McICA) method, with a decorrelation length overlap assumption for multi-layered clouds.
+The SW algorithm includes 112 g-points (quadrature points) in 14 bands, while the LW algorithm includes 140 unevenly distributed g-points in 16 broad spectral bands.
+Aerosol optical properties, cloud liquid water and ice paths, and effective radius are used to represent the radiative effects of aerosols and clouds in the calculation.
+The effects of sub-grid scale clouds are treated by a Monte-Carlo Independent Column Approximation (McICA) method, with a decorrelation length overlap assumption for multi-layered clouds.

 .. _GravityWaveDrag: